 moderated by: Olga Manojlović Pintar & Bojana Maljević (SER) participants: Shima Niavarani (SWE), Filip Balunović (SER) + H.E.
 Jan Lundin, Dubravka Stojanović, Biljana Srbljanović, Gellert Tamas, Vesna Maldaner

-Thanks to the rapid development of electronic and telecommunications industries, as well as the global pop culture in the last few decades, cheap ways of travel and firm establishment of English as the global language, a new generation has been created globally whose members are able to understand each other much better than any generation that preceded them.
-Although the question remains, whether the young people are willing to use that advantage?
-And whether it is a sufficient guarantee for a more promising future?
+Thanks to the rapid development of the electronic and telecommunications industries, as well as global popular culture in the last few decades, cheap ways of travel and the firm establishment of English as the global language, a new generation has been created globally whose members are able to understand each other much better than any generation that preceded them.
+Although the question remains, are young people willing to use that to their advantage?
+Is it a sufficient guarantee for a more promising future?
 “We understand each other, so what?”, young people would most probably say.
 That is the reason why they are the most obliged to offer replies to these questions.
-Therefore, in the first part of our two part third debate circle, we will first ask the youngest participants of this conference, Shima Niavarani and Filip Balunović, to discuss, with the help of our two moderators, their own visions, hopes and fears about the world that we all share for better or for worse.
-In the second part of the debate we will invite other participants of the conference to join them on-stage and share their perceptions and predictions that certainly concern the future of Sweden, Serbia but also the European continent as the whole and even the planet Earth, in a lively conversation with moderators and the audience alike.
+Therefore, in the first part of our two part third debate circle, we first asked the youngest conference participants, Shima Niavarani and Filip Balunović, to discuss, with the help of our two moderators, their own visions, hopes and fears about the world that we all share, for better or for worse.
+In the second part of the debate we invited other conference participants to join them on-stage and share their perceptions and predictions that concern the future of not only Sweden and Serbia, but also the European continent as the whole and even the planet Earth.

-The first Belgrade Debate on Europe entitled “What We Talk About Whn We Talk About Europe” was held in December 2014 in Belgrade as an integral part of a series of debates on Europe organized by the German Academy of Language and Literature, in cooperation with two Berlin-based fundations – Allianz Kulturstiftung and S The Fischer Stiftung, together with the Cultural and Media Commissioner of the Federal Republic of Germany and the Goethe-Institut from Belgrade.
+The first Belgrade Debate on Europe, called, “What We Talk About When We Talk About Europe” was held in December 2014 in Belgrade, as an integral part of a series of debates on Europe organized by the German Academy of Language and Literature, in cooperation with two Berlin-based organizations – Allianz Kulturstiftung and S The Fischer Stiftung, together with the Cultural and Media Commissioner of the Federal Republic of Germany and the Goethe-Institut from Belgrade.

-The great success of the Belgrade debate on Europe in 2014, as well as the continuation of the European crisis that followed, initiated the positioning of the “Belgrade debate on Europe” in the annual program of the association KROKODIL as an event that offers the platform for regular gatherings of intellectuals from all over the European continent in order to open the discussion and articulate the burning issues of the European past, the present and the future.
+The great success of the Belgrade Debate on Europe in 2014, as well as the continuation of the European crisis that followed, led to the marking of the “Belgrade Debate on Europe” as one of the Association KROKODIL’s annual programs, as an event that offers a platform for regular gatherings of intellectuals from all over the European continent in order to open discussion on and articulate the burning issues of the European past, the present and the future.